-Warning: If the dependents are authorized to accompany the military member at Government expense to the location, but the member voluntarily elects to serve an unacompanied tour, FSA is not payable.
+Warning: If the dependents are authorized to accompany the military member at Government expense to the location, but the member voluntarily elects to serve an unaccompanied tour, FSA is not payable.

-Combat Pay.
-Military members who are assigned or deployed to a designated combat zone are paid a monthly special pay, known as Combat Pay (or Immiment Danger Pay).
+Military members who are assigned or deployed to a designated combat zone are paid a monthly special pay, known as Combat Pay (or Imminent Danger Pay).
 The amount paid is $225 per month for all ranks.
 Even if a military member only spends one second in the designated combat zone, he/she receives the entire amount of the monthly combat pay for that month.

 For duty performed in a designated combat zone, all income earned by enlisted members or warrant officers is tax exempt.
 For officers, the amount of income that is tax-exempt in a combat zone is equal to the maximum amount of base pay paid to the highest-ranking enlisted member.
 For 2011, that's $6,527 per month.

-Enlistment and Reenlistment Bonus.
 New military members who enlist with a contract to be trained in, and perform a job that the military considers "critically short-manned" are entitled to an enlistment bonus.
-The amount of the enlistment bonus is usually included in the enlistment contract, and can range from $1,000 to over $50,000.
+The amount of the enlistment bonus is usually included in the enlistment contract and can range from $1,000 to over $50,000.
 Enlistment bonuses are usually paid in a single lump-sum, once the member completes initial entry training (basic training and military job training), upon arrival at the first permanent duty station.

 Military members who are serving in a "shortage" job, and agree to re-enlist in that job (or re-train into that job) for another term may receive a re-enlistment bonus.
 The amount of this bonus can be from $1,000 to over $90,000 for a four-year re-enlistment period.
-Unlike initial enlistment bonuses, re-enlistment bonuses are usually paid in installments: one-half at the time of re-enlistment, with the remainder of the bonus paid in equal yearly installments on the anniversary of the re-enlistment date.
-If the member re-enlists while in a designated combat zone, the entire amount of the re-enlistment bonus is tax-free, regardless of when actually paid.
+Unlike initial enlistment bonuses, re-enlistment bonuses are usually paid in installments: one-half at the time of re-enlistment, with the remainder of the bonus, paid in equal yearly installments on the anniversary of the re-enlistment date.
+If the member re-enlists while in a designated combat zone, then the entire re-enlistment bonus is tax-free, regardless of when it is paid.

 After three years of service, enlisted members receive the standard rate each year.

-Child Support Allowance.
 By regulation, military members must provide "adequate support" to their dependents.
-Military members who live in unacompanied quarters (barracks), and pay court-ordered child support receive the difference between the single and dependent rate of the military transitional rate housing allowance.
+Military members who live in unaccompanied quarters (barracks), and pay court-ordered child support receive the difference between the single and dependent rate of the military transitional rate housing allowance.
 This pay is called "Differential Pay."

-However, in order to recieve this pay, the amount of the court-ordered child support must equal or exceed the amounts authorized.
+However, to receive this pay, the amount of the court-ordered child support must equal or exceed the amounts authorized.
 If the amount of the court-ordered child support does not equal or exceed the amounts shown on the chart, the military member does not receive this allowance.